DESI-DR1 $3 \times 2$-pt analysis: consistent cosmology across weak lensing surveys: Cosmological results

 In this section, we assess the robustness and internal consistency of our main results, i.e. the \threex\, cosmological constraints in \lcdm\, for each survey combination.
 We first re-analyse the data, removing one lens bin at a time, to test its internal consistency.
 In addition, we consider alternative modelling choices such as fixing the sum of the neutrino masses, using the TATT model for intrinsic alignments, and using the \textsc{HMcode2020} matter power spectrum without the impact of baryonic feedback effects (dark-matter only).
 The 1D marginalised constraints for each of these cases are shown in Fig.~\ref{fig:robustness}.

 Fig.~\ref{fig:robustness} demonstrates that our main results from \threex\, are robust to variations of the lens redshift bin and alternative modelling choices, with most of the shifts being much smaller than $1\sigma$.
 The largest shift corresponds to using the TATT model for intrinsic alignments, which shifts the $S_8$ constraint to lower values.
 This tendency has been observed in other analyses when switching from NLA to TATT (see, e.g., \citealt{2022PhRvD.105b3514A}, \citealt*{2022PhRvD.105b3515S}, \citealt{2023OJAp....6E..36D}, and \citealt{DECADE_cs_2025}) and is attributed to the extra freedom allowed by the TATT model, which enables lower $S_8$ values for some values of the TATT parameters.
 To assess whether the data prefers the TATT or the NLA model, we compute the ratio of Bayesian evidences for each survey combination.
-We find that the ratio $R$ of TATT to NLA is:

-which indicates that TATT is disfavoured in the \threex\, analyses with DES-Y3 and HSC-Y3 data, but favoured in the case of KiDS-1000.
+In Table~\ref{tab:tatt-constraints} we provide the $S_8$ constraints when assuming the TATT model along with the Bayesian ratio $R$ of TATT to NLA and goodness-of-fit statistics.
+The ratio values indicate that TATT is disfavoured in the \threex\, analyses with DES-Y3 and HSC-Y3 data, but favoured in the case of KiDS-1000.
 Fig.~\ref{fig: comp IA TATT} shows that the DESI-DR1 $\times$ KiDS-1000 analysis is able to additionally constrain the $A_2$ and $\eta_2$ parameters, with $A_2=-1.83^{+0.57}_{-0.58}$, which explains the preference for the TATT model in this case (with $A_2$ being away from 0).
+The MAP estimate for $S_8$ in this case is 0.735, very similar to the mean of the posterior, indicating that the KiDS-1000 $S_8$ constraint with TATT is not impacted by prior volume effects\footnote{This is not the case for DES-Y3, in which we find a $\sim1\sigma$ difference between the mean and the MAP estimates.
+This shift could be due to prior volume effects from the extra unconstrained parameters $\eta_1$, $\eta_2$ and $b_{\mathrm{TA}}$ (see Fig.~\ref{fig: comp IA TATT}).}.
+Regarding goodness-of-fit metrics, we find very similar $p$-values when using TATT for the \threex\, combinations with DES-Y3 and HSC-Y3 compared to the fiducial values with NLA from Table~\ref{tab:lcdm-constraints}.
+In the case of KiDS-1000, we do find an improvement in the goodness-of-fit when using TATT, with $p=0.17$ instead of $0.083$, suggesting a preference for the TATT model.

 Additionally, we analyse the \threex\, data vector with the dark-matter only version of \textsc{HMcode2020}, which is a less accurate model for the non-linear matter power spectrum, since we know that baryonic feedback effects are not negligible.
 We find some shifts to lower values of $S_8$, within the error bars, which demonstrates that our scale cuts (validated in \citealt{Nimas2025}) effectively mitigate the impact of mis-modelling baryonic feedback in the non-linear matter power spectrum.
 Another evidence of this is the fact that the posterior distribution of $\log_{10}(T_{\rm AGN / K})$ is prior dominated (see Fig.~\ref{fig: comp IA tagn}), since we have removed the scales most sensitive to this parameter.